nickbclifford/Ohm/README.md

 As you can see, it saves bytes by only requiring the `:` block to be declared once.

+### String Compression
+Ohm uses a slightly-modified version of the [Smaz](https://github.com/antirez/smaz) compression library.
+Inside Ohm circuits, compressed string literals are delimited by `▀` characters.
+In order to generate a compressed string, use the `Ohm::Smaz.compress` method. **NOTE:** As of Mar 12, 2017, this is slightly broken, probably to do with my subpar C skills.

 ## Running
 The Ohm interpreter is written in Ruby 2.x.
 The core interpreter does not rely on any external gems except for [rake](https://github.com/ruby/rake) and [rake-compiler](https://github.com/rake-compiler/rake-compiler), and the unit tests rely on [RSpec](http://rspec.info/).